-There is no denying that eating the Mediterranean way requires a shift in thinking: Portion sizes are smaller, less meat defines a serving size, and a meal often has several equally weighted dishes on the plate.
+There is no denying that eating in accordance to the Mediterranean diet requires a shift in thinking: Portion sizes are smaller, less meat defines a serving size, and a meal often has several equally weighted dishes on the plate.
 The guidelines below are designed to help you put the Mediterranean diet into practice.

 1. Rethink Your Plate

 While you may normally decide on a central protein first and then choose a vegetable and a starch to accompany it, try choosing a vegetable or grain first.
 Instead of a main dish with sides, you will be serving more equal “small plates.”
 You don’t necessarily need to make more dishes than you normally would—just approach the composition of the meal and your planning differently.